InaSusnoschi/train-A-wear/Hardware/Sensor-Board/V107A/README.md

 * Added powerplane to the bottom of the PCB
 * Correct pull up on the Reset pin which is active low

 Bill of Materials is included in the accompanying txt file in the folder.
+Jumper 2 is where a standard LiPo battery can be connected to the PCB to power it up.
+The board features smart battery charging capabilities for LiPo batteries.